What is Epilepsy?

 • Always take proper medication such as anticonvulsants etc.

-• Talk to the patient make them emotionally stable and stress-free
+• Talk to the patient to make them emotionally stable and stress-free

 • Don’t skip meals, balanced diet helps in healthy living